-- If it is determined by the SAP Committee that the student should be able to achieve the SAP requirements by the end of the probation semester, the student will be placed on financial aid probation without an academic plan.
+- o If it is determined by the SAP Committee that the student should be able achieve the SAP requirements by the end of the probation semester, the student will be placed on financial aid probation without an academic plan.
 The student will be eligible for federal aid for the probation semester.
-If at the end of the probation semester, SAP standards are still not being met, the student cannot appeal again nor will he be eligible for federal aid until SAP requirements are achieved. - If it is determined by the SAP Committee that the student 0 would benefit from an academic plan or may require more than one payment period to achieve SAP standards, the student will be placed on financial aid probation with an academic plan.
-The individualized academic plan will be developed by the student's academic advisor.
-The student's progress will be monitored at the end of each subsequent payment period by the academic advisor and the Associate Director of Financial Aid to determine if the student is meeting the requirements specified in their academic plan.
+If at the end of the probation semester, SAP standards are still not being met, the student cannot appeal again nor will he be eligible for federal aid until SAP requirements are achieved. - If it is determined by the SAP Committee that the student would benefit from an academic plan or may require more than one payment period to achieve SAP standards, the student will be placed on financial aid probation with an academic plan.
+The individualized academic plan will be developed by the Academic Advisement Center in collaboration with the SAP Committee and any other identified academic advisors.
+The student's progress will be monitored at the end of each subsequent payment period by both offices to determine if the student is meeting the requirements specified in their academic plan.
 If the student is meeting the requirements of their academic plan, the student will be eligible to receive federal aid as long as the student continues to meet the developed one or two semester academic plan requirements.
 If the student fails to meet their academic plan requirements at the end of semester review, they will not be eligible for federal aid in future semesters until they meet all the federal SAP qualitative, qualitative and time frame requirements.